jacklj/singing-website/README.md

    - has multiple shows (start, finish, FK to venue, FK to production)
    - venues have website, address
 1. add all current events to knex seed file
+1. All events endpoint generates list of all events